Yutong-Ye/AutoNexus/README.md

 ## Sales microservice

 The Sales microservice contains 4 Models;
-AutomobileVO, which takes the vin and the sold property from the Inventory model "Automobile", Customer, which is used to demonstate a potential customer for purchasing a vehicle, Salesperson, which represents the staff that is making a sale on the vehicles on the lot, Sale, which is used to keep track of sales that have occurred.
+AutomobileVO, which takes the VIN and the sold property from the Inventory model "Automobile", Customer, which is used to demonstrate a potential customer for purchasing a vehicle, Salesperson, who represents the staff that is making a sale on the vehicles on the lot, Sales are used to keep track of sales that have occurred.

 AutomobileVO is updated by the poller, which pulls the VIN and "Sold" factor from the Automobiles in inventory every 60 seconds.

-If you are using Insomnia, here are all of the directly possible methods that can be used with the views inside of the Sales microservice (otherwise these are completed using the front-end interface):
+If you are using Insomnia, here are all of the directly possible methods that can be used with the views inside of the Sales microservice (otherwise, these are completed using the front-end interface):

 | Action | Method | URL
 | ----------- | ----------- | ----------- |